HBO Chief Executive Bill Nelson to retire

-Television network Home Box Office Inc, owned by Time Warner Inc (TWX.N), said its Chief Executive Bill Nelson will retire at the end of the year and co-President Richard Plepler will succeed him.
+Sept 20 Television network Home Box Office Inc, owned by Time Warner Inc, said its Chief Executive Bill Nelson will retire at the end of the year and co-President Richard Plepler will succeed him.

 Nelson, who joined HBO in 1984, has been the CEO since 2007.